dmahajan980/gsoc20WorkLog/README.md

 #### Weekly Check-in:

 - In the previous weekly check-in, we decided that I'll learn and try out both the technologies I proposed.
 So, we discussed about my review of the two candidates, their benefits, and limitations apart from the ones already mentioned in the document.
-- We decided that I'll prepare a written analysis for the two technologies to choose the final technology and after we finalize the technology, we'll work on the project plan.
+- We decided that I'll prepare a written analysis of the two technologies to choose the final candidate and after that, we'll work on the project plan.

 #### Tasks Completed: